LLC Registration: Everything You Need to Know

 There are a few additional steps after you file the above-mentioned documents, and this includes obtaining an Employer Identification Number, along with obtaining additional pertinent licensing and permits that are applicable to your industry.
 This could include a sellers’ permit, zoning permit, etc.

 If you need help registering your LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.